 Full-time students in the thesis pathway are funded for 6 terms; Full-time students in the Major Research Paper (MRP) Pathway are funded for 4 terms.

 For more information, see the Brock Course Calendar.

 Tuition fees are calculated differently for the Course and Research Pathways.
 Students in the Course Pathway pay per course.
 Students in the Research Pathway pay per semester.

-March 15, 2012 is the deadline for the first round of admissions.
-Funding for full-time research students is limited.
+February 15, 2014 is the deadline for the first round of admissions.
 We accept applications into the summer if space permits.
+Spaces for full-time research funded students is limited.